Honors Opportunities in the School of Criminology and Criminal Justice

 Students should meet with the School’s FHA at the end of their sophomore year or the start of their junior year (i.e. no later than four semesters in advance of the intended graduate date).

-During the fall semester of their junior year, Barrett students majoring in Criminology and Criminal Justice should enroll in the honors-only section of CRJ 302 (Research Methods).
+During the fall semester of their junior year, Barrett students majoring in Criminology and Criminal Justice should enroll in the honors-only section of CRJ 302 (Research Methods) (if available).
 This course will help students formulate a thesis plan.
-Then, in the spring semester of the junior year, honors students should enroll in the honors-only section of CRJ 303 (Statistical Analysis).
+Then, in the spring semester of the junior year, honors students should enroll in the honors-only section of CRJ 303 (Statistical Analysis) (if available).
 Students should be taking other electives relevant to their intended thesis/creative project area in preparation for assembling a thesis committee during their junior year.

 Assuming a traditional four-year path to degree completion, the students should prepare a thesis prospectus and have it approved by the members of the thesis committee no later than the second semester of the student’s junior year.
 Then, students should take CRJ 492 (Honors Directed Study) in the first semester of the senior year and CRJ 493 (Honors Thesis) in the second semester of the senior year.